tung362/RoR2PVP/README.md

 - Added full unlock of artifacts
 - Added item "Spinel Tonic" to the default item ban list
 - Removed debug code left in from the previous build
-- Fixed bug where some areas would result in a softlocked due to destroying essential gameobjects
+- Fixed bug where some areas would result in a softlock due to destroying essential gameobjects
 **1.3.0**
 - Updated to BepInExPack 3.1.0 and R2API 2.4.2
 - Added a votable config system for certain mod settings during lobby